ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

 ##  Task 1: Create Sample Database

 1. RDP to the Bastion host server using the username **.\opc** and password, from the Bastion host open the Remote Desktop and connect to the Node1 server using the private IP Address.
-2. Open SSMS from **Windows Start Menu**, once opened choose the Servertype **Database Engine**, provide the Node1 server name, Choose the **Authentication** type windows Authentication, and then click on **Connect**
+2. Open SSMS from **Windows Start Menu**, once opened choose the Server type **Database Engine**, provide the Node1 server name, Choose the **Authentication** type Windows Authentication, and then click on **Connect**

   ![](./images/msql-managementstudio.png " ")

-3. Once we successfully connected to database engine, click on **New Query** and create the sample database using the following script, and then click on **Execute** command to create the sample database.
+3. Once we successfully connected to the database engine, click on **New Query** and create the sample database using the following script, and then click on **Execute** command to create the sample database.

     **Create database TestAOAG;**

   ![](./images/msql-mgmtstudiocreatedb.png " ")

-4. The database creation completed and shown as following image.
+4. The database will be visible as shown in the following image.
   ![](./images/msql-mgmtstudiocreateview.png " ")

 5. select **databases**, right click on newly created database, and then select **tasks**, choose **Backup**